 DROP SCHEMA schema_name CASECADE;

-For instance, we will delete the schema ‘public’ that exists in the database ‘postgres’ of PostgreSQL.
+For instance, we will delete the schema ‘public’ that exists in the PostgreSQL database ‘postgres’.
 You can choose any schema that exists in any database.

-First, open psql and log in with the database ‘postgres’, if the below command asks for a password then provide the password for the user.
+First, open psql and log in to the database ‘postgres’.
+If the below command asks for a password, provide the password for the user.

 psql -U postgres -d postgres

-Run the below command to view all the schemas within the database ‘postgres’.
+Run the command below to view all schemas within the database ‘postgres’.

 \dn

-After running the above command, we found the schema ‘public’.
+After running the above command, we found the schema ‘public’ as shown in the screenshot below.

 Now drop the schema ‘public’ that contains all the tables of the database ‘postgres’.